Shahaf-F-S/Shahaf-F-S/README.md

 My main fields in software development are:
 - Finance, Quantitative Programming, and Algorithmic Trading
 - Data Science, Machine Learning, Deep Learning, Genetic Algorithms and Neuro-Evolution
-- real-time large-scale systems for data handling, storing, serving, and communication
+- real-time large-scale systems for data handling, storing, serving, and transmission by network
 - and more...

 Tools, libraries, and languages I typically use: